 b. their financial records,

 Confidential information of any sort needs to be secured.
 Therefore, there is always a need to monitor sensitive data in the cloud.

 Why do firms lag behind in monitoring their online data?

-A research claims that out of all the firms using cloud technology for data storage, only 29% invested in 24*7 monitoring of their data.
-Other 71% do not realise that data monitoring is just as important as installing a security camera in their office building.
+Research claims that out of all the firms using cloud technology for data storage, only 29% invested in 24*7 monitoring of their data.
+Other 71% do not realize that data monitoring is just as important as installing a security camera in their office building.

 Several reasons can be held responsible for not investing in data security:

 i) Shortage of adequate cybersecurity skills.
 Firms may have a shortage of staff members to monitor data access activities all the time.